We can help if you are threatened with Director Disqualification

 We are regularly referred director disqualification cases by other Solicitors, Insolvency Practitioners, Accountants, local Law Societies and other professionals.
 They know our expertise in this area of work and are content to entrust their clients to us.
 NDP’s Solicitors have an enviable reputation for excellence in this field of work.

-Being disqualified from acting as a director can have serious business and personal consequences for a director and his/her family.
-Acting positively as early as possible is vitally important, and allowing NDP to help may eliminate the prospect of disqualification, or result in a lower period of disqualification.
+Being disqualified from acting as a director can have serious business and personal consequences for the director and his/her family.
+Acting positively as early as possible is vitally important, and allowing NDP to help may help the director avoid the prospect of disqualification, or result in a lower period of disqualification.

-If you have a director disqualification problem, call us now on 0121 200 7040 for your FREE initial discussion on the phone or over a coffee, or contact us online.
+If the Insolvency Service is threatening you with a director disqualification investigation, call us now on 0121 200 7040 for a FREE initial discussion, or contact us online.
 The quicker you get in touch, the more we can do to help.